 Any record, in any form, that is made or received by the board or its employees in connection with the transaction of public business is a public record that must be made available to the public, unless such record is protected from disclosure by federal or state law or is otherwise exempted from the public records law, G.S.
 132-1 through 132-9.
 (See policy 5071/7351, Electronically Stored Information Retention, for specific information regarding public records in electronic form.)

 Though the school improvement plan is a public record, the school safety components of the plan are not public records subject to public records law.
+Schematic diagrams, as described in G.S.
+115C-105.53 and -105.54, and emergency response information, as described in G.S.
+115C-47(40) and -105.54, are also not considered public records subject to public records law.

 The official records of students are not public records subject to inspection and examination.
-(For further information regarding the release of information about students, see policy 4700, Student Records.)
+(For additional information regarding the release of information about students, see policy 4700, Student Records.)
+Further, any written material containing the identifiable scores of individual students on any test taken pursuant to the state testing program described in Chapter 115C, Article 10A of the North Carolina General Statutes is not a public record.
+Any test that is developed, adopted or provided as part of the state testing program is not a public record until the State Board of Education designates that the test is released.

 Information in school system employee personnel files is protected from disclosure in accordance with G.S.
 115C-319, except that the following employee information is public record.